 BURNS

 Burns are a type of traumatic injury caused by thermal, electrical, chemical, or electromagnetic energy.
 Most burn accidents occur at home.
 Many others occur at work.
-More than two million burn injuries occur each year in the US, resulting in 100,000 to 300,000 hospitalizations.
+According to American Burn Association – Burn Care & Resources, more than two million burn injuries occur each year in the U.S., resulting in 100,000 to 300,000 hospitalization.

 Types of Burns